esamattis/backbone.viewmaster/README.md

 should be the responsibility of the child view to know when it should render itself.
 The parent view only helps child views to get started.

-### Child views
+### Multiple views in single container

-We add new TodoItems to our layout whenever a todo model is added to the collection.
+We add new TodoItem views to our layout whenever a todo model is added to the collection.
 When a new child view is added you need to call [render][] or [refreshViews][] on the parent view to make them visible.